jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 The 135% generation profile also carries some lessons.
 Like the 150% case, we  have the daily cycles to the tune of 50 - 75 GWh per day.
 But with lower capacity we again have a number of days where the total usage exceeds total supply.
 Now this shortfall is not in the summer because increased solar production covers that increase in demand.
 Rather it is in winter when solar supply falls even more than electricity usage does.
 This phenenomenon would be exacerbated in climates where winter electricity consumption increases (e.g., for electric heat) while solar generation falls.

-The graph also demonstrates that the seasonality of solar electricity supply does not **quite** match the seasonality of electricity demand.
-Temperature lags the solar calendar by about a month because the atmosphere takes some time to warm up and cool down after solar energy input changes.
-This is why in the northern hemisphere the length of daylight is longest is in June but the hottest weather is generally in July and August.
+The graph also demonstrates that the seasonality of solar electricity supply does not quite match the seasonality of electricity demand.
+Temperature lags the solar calendar by about a month because the atmosphere takes time to warm up and cool down.
+This is why in the northern hemisphere the hottest weather arrives in July and August, a month after the summer solstice.
 HVAC electricity usage follows temperature, so peak consumption occurs in July through September, when the solar output has begun to fall from early summer peaks.

 ### Solar / Fixed Blend:

-Finally I end with a mix of the two: **mostly** fixed generation (Nuclear, Coal, Gas) to limit the magnitude of the daily time-shift cycles, with **some** solar generation so that we get a bit more power in the summer when demand is highest.
-The chart below shows a total generation capacity of 150% of the full-year aggregate, with an 80% fixed / 20% solar mix.
+Finally I end with a blend: **mostly** fixed generation (Nuclear, Coal, Gas) to limit the magnitude of the daily time-shift cycles, with **some** solar generation so that we get a bit more power in the summer when demand is highest.
+The chart below shows a total generation capacity of 150% of the full-year aggregate, with 80% fixed / 20% solar.

 ![20% Solar-80% Fixed Blend](/assets/images/post5_NV_80-20.png)

 This model works reasonably well.
-Compared to the all-fixed 150% generation model needing 27.5 GWh of storage (due to a bit of summer shortfall) and 150% solar needing 73.8 GWh (the daily time-shift), the blended model requires only **14.4 GWh** of storage, bringing the requirement into the zone of potentially feasible capital costs.
+Compared to the all-fixed 150% generation model needing 27.5 GWh of storage (summer strain) and 150% solar needing 73.8 GWh (big daily time-shift), the blended model requires only **14.4 GWh** of storage, bringing the requirement into the zone of potentially feasible capital costs.

 <table>
     <col> <colgroup span="1"></colgroup><colgroup span="6"></colgroup>